AnnieCannons/countries-app-instructions/version-1/README.md

 ### Clean and Comment your code
 1. Clean up your code by renaming confusing variables, removing unused code, and organizing your logic.
 Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.
-2. Comment your code generously — Future You will thank you.
-You’ll be building on top of this project over the next 3 months, so help yourself out by writing clear, helpful comments that explain what your code is doing.
-Trust us, it will save you time and confusion later.
+2. Comment your code and explain what your code is doing.
+Future You will thank you.
 3. Push your code to Github!

 ### Deploy project to Netlify